 The building consists of a concrete construction.
 We placed steel uprights and beams on top of which we then mounted the glass.
 In the ridge of the roof, the curved structure is formed by laminated wooden trusses, produced by the German company Schütt.
 On top of this wooden structure we pulled a steel structure, then the glass.
 It is insulating glass, laminated outside and inside, heat strengthened.
 Where the glass serves as cladding (there is concrete behind it), it is virtually black and fritted (12mm fully tempered).
 We also cold bended the large fritted panels.
 The small panels of the curved facade are too small to be cold bent.
 These panels were therefore delivered hot bent on site and then put in place.
 The facades are capped with yellow aluminum cladding.

 Prefab and assembly

-In order to be able to mount from the outside in the ridge of the roof, we work on an assembly bridge.
+In order to be able to mount from the outside in the ridge of the roof, we worked on an assembly bridge.
 The bridge runs over the ridge of the building at a height of 40m and it runs over a rail at a height of 25m along the building.
 From there the fitters can assemble.

 In Germany, you have to ask permission for any non-standard application.
 For the facades of the Innovationzentrum, we have used various new techniques and have therefore applied for different permissions.
 We have made it plausible that the techniques used are safe.
 For example, the use of a glass facade as fall-through safety is not included in the standards in Germany.
 In addition, cold bending of the glass is not common either.
 For these techniques, we have obtained specific approval for this project by means of technical substantiation and structural calculations.